The Nonlinear Filter Model of Stream Cipher Redivivus: Efficiency of Computing

 \paragraph{Majority function on the weight of an $m$-bit string.} We start with an example.
 From Table~\ref{tab-Lm-pairs}, one of the choices of $m$ is $m=37$.
 The weight of a 37-bit string is a 6-bit quantity, say $w_5w_4w_3w_2w_1w_0$.
 It is required to determine whether the value represented by this string is at least 19.
 This is computed by the Boolean formula $w_5\vee (w_4\wedge (w_3\vee w_2\vee (w_1 \wedge w_0)))$, requiring 3[OR]+2[AND] gates.
 In general, the weight of an $m$-bit string is an $\omega$-bit value, where $\omega=\lceil\log_2m\rceil$.
 To compute the threshold function, $\omega_1$ OR and $\omega_2$ AND gates are required for some values of $\omega_1$ and $\omega_2$ satisfying $\omega_1+\omega_2\leq \omega$.
 So the number of gates for computing the threshold function on the weight of an $m$-bit string requires a logarithmic (in $m$) number of gates.

 \paragraph{Weight of an $m$-bit string.} A half-adder takes two input bits and outputs two bits which represent sum of the two input bits.
 A full adder takes three input bits and outputs two bits which represent the sum of the three input bits.
 We estimate the numbers of half and full adders that are required for computing the weight of an $m$-bit string $\mathbf{x}$.
 The algorithm for computing weight that we use is from~\cite{DBLP:journals/eccc/ECCC-TR05-049}.
+(Another algorithm to compute the weight is given in~\cite{DBLP:journals/ipl/DemenkovKKY10}.)
 If $m=1$, then no adders are required, if $m=2$, a half adder computes the weight, and if $m=3$, a full adder computes the weight.
 For $m>3$, write $m=m_1+m_2+1$, where $m_1+1$ is the highest power of two that is at most $m$.
 The algorithm computes the weight of the first $m_1$ bits of $\mathbf{x}$, the weight of the next $m_2$ bits of $\mathbf{x}$, and then adds these two weights together with the last bit of $\mathbf{x}$.

-Using the above algorithm, it is easy to show that the computation of the weight of an $m$-bit string, when $m=2^r-1$ with $r\geq 1$, requires $2^r-r-1$ full adders.
-From this it easily follows that the number of full adders required to compute the weight of an $m$-bit string for arbitrary $m$ is $O(m)$.
-Since a full adder can be implemented using a constant number of NAND gates, the number of NAND gates required to compute the weight of an $m$-bit string is also $O(m)$.
-We record this fact in the following result. \begin{proposition} The computation of $\sym{Maj}_m$ can be done using $O(m)$ NAND gates. \end{proposition}